 Woke up at the Lord Nelson at 06:45 and arrived at Hamswell House at 07:25.
 The weather was dull and grey but the sun came out in the afternoon.
 When we got to the house Gary and Rhys were on their way to breakfast so we joined them.

-We struck the bedroom set, removing all film gear and the druggets.
+After breakfast we struck the bedroom set, removing all film gear and the druggets.
 We hoovered the floor and replaced the furniture and other bits pieces.
-Teresa and I weren’t required for a while so we ent into Bath for a look around.
+Teresa and I weren’t required for a while so we ewnt into Bath for a look around.